victorpengmx/tp/docs/UserGuide.md

 #### Ranking people by priority: `rank`

 The `rank` command allows you to rank people by priority in Connectify.
 This command is particularly useful for ranking people you have stored.
+Since higher priority indicates higher value, rank will sort the people in descending order, with the highest priority displayed at the top.
 To rank people by priority, follow the command format below:

 ```
 rank